Francesco Bonifacio: Death

 The fate of Father (Don) Francesco Bonifacio was not the only violence committed against the Catholic Church of the former Italian territories ceded to Yugoslavia in 1945.
 In June 1946, Trieste bishop Mons.
-Santin was stopped and beaten by communist activists while going to Koper/Capodistria, then part of his diocese, attending the Ceremony of Confirmation; his delegate Mons Giacomo Ukmar was also beaten on August 23, 1947, the same day as another priest Don Miro Bulesic was murdered; his throat was slit.
-On November 11, 1951, another Trieste bishop delegate Mons.
-Giorgio Bruni, was beaten when attending Confirmations in Carcaseon the bishop's behalf.
+Santin was stopped and beaten by communist activists while going to Koper/Capodistria, then part of his diocese, attending the Ceremony of Confirmation; his delegate Mons Giacomo Ukmar was also beaten on 23 August 1947, the same day as another priest Don Miro Bulesic was murdered; his throat was slit.
+On 11 November 1951, another Trieste bishop delegate Mons.
+Giorgio Bruni, was beaten when attending Confirmations in Carcaseon on the bishop's behalf.